**Sign up for my monthly newsletter and receive a free aromatherapy ebook.**

 Using massage for chronic pain is one way to interrupt the continuous cycle of pain.
 In that cycle, initial pain causes tense muscles, poor circulation, and restricted movement, leading to even more discomfort.

-Muscles tighten up around painful areas to protect them.
+Muscles become tight around painful areas to protect them.
 If your pain goes away quickly, your muscles relax; however, prolonged pain causes muscles to become habitually tight.
-Tight muscles can sometimes press on nerves, causing numbness, tingling, or more pain.
+Tight muscles sometimes press on nerves, causing numbness, tingling, or more pain.
 Relaxing muscles with massage therapy can help end this cycle of tension and pain.

 Tight muscles make it more difficult for blood to flow freely, letting metabolic waste produced by cells build up, potentially causing you to feel fatigued and sore.
 Also, this waste can irritate nerves, causing pain to spread.